port-demo/port-upbound-demo/README.md

 - installing Port's github app on all the repositories in the used Github organization;
 - or by adding the new repository to the allowed repository list of Port's Github app in the organization.

+_Save the name of your new repository for later._

 # Demo guide
 After completing the [prerequisites](https://github.com/port-demo/port-upbound-demo/blob/main/README.md#prerequisites) step, you can start following the guide.